All Episodes

 Yes, absolutely.

-So he doesn't ever been called.
+So he doesn't mind if he's ever been cultivated.

-So he was a serial.
+So he was a serial?

 What's that?